RoMar19/Building_in_green/README.md

   *To view your Green Building added to the Community visit the Gallery*
 * Cancel: On click it will cancel the operation and nothing will be added to the data base.
   Alert with the next message shown:
-  *Your building has not added.* After clicking OK, open Home page.
+  *Your building has not added.* After clicking OK, open View More Details page.

 Visiting Green Builders Community Gallery, we will see that the new house is displayed at the end of the list.
 Or if you select a category it will be displayed at the end of the list under that category.